 If you try my recipes, please leave a comment and rating below and tag me on your Instagram post with @greensmoothiegourmet so I can see and share your remakes!!

-- Add oats, water, lemon juice, and salt to a blender, and blend for about 40 seconds or one smoothie run.
+- Add oats, water, lemon juice, and salt to a blender, and blend for under 30 seconds.
 Don't blend twice or the mixture can break down and become gluey.1 cup (80g) rolled oats, 3 cups (711ml) cold water, 1 ½ teaspoon lemon juice, ⅛ teaspoon of salt

 - Put a strainer over a large container, and pour the mixture through the strainer.
 Do not press on the oat residue but stirring it is fine if the liquid struggles to get through.
 You can also add more water in increments if the mixture starts out too thick.

 - Scrap oat residue into a container, and strain the oat milk a second time.

 - Add flavors into the milk, such as vanilla, cinnamon and maple syrup and taste-test.
 Blend briefly to disburse the flavorings.2 tablespoon maple syrup, 1 teaspoon vanilla extract, 1 teaspoon cinnamon

 - Make oat milk ahead of time.
 Blend it up, pour it into ice cube trays and store it for three months in the freezer.
 For more ice cube make ahead idea, check out my smoothie cubes post for make ahead smoothies.Storage.
 Like any milk - including dairy milk and soy milk - store oat milk in an air-tight bottle in the refrigerator for up to 5 days.
 Shake or stir as there may be some separation of ingredients.

 Hi!
 My oat milk turned out too lemony flavored.
 Is there a way to fix that?